Master Limited Partnership (MLP) Fraud Attorney: Recover Your MLP Losses

 Financial advisors frequently marketed MLPs as safe income investments comparable to bonds.
 This sales pitch proved dangerously misleading.
 Unlike bonds, MLPs are equity investments with direct exposure to commodity price volatility.

 The energy sector collapse beginning in 2014 devastated MLP values.
-Crude oil prices dropped 62% from $110.62 per barrel in September 2014 to $42.24 by November 2015.
-MLP prices followed, with many investors losing 50% to 80% of their investment.
+Crude oil prices dropped from their 2014 highs as global oversupply conditions emerged.
+The Alerian MLP Index (AMZ) peaked in August 2014 and declined sharply in the years that followed, with many investors losing 50% to 80% of their MLP investment value through the 2020 COVID lows.

 The Toll Road Myth